wp-plugins/advanced-category-column/readme.txt

 = 3.1 =

-All 'Devided by Zero' errors should be eliminated
+All 'Divided by Zero' errors should be eliminated

 = 3.2 =

-DSS is now compressable
+DSS is now compressible

+= 3.2.1 =

+Interference with Wordpress Page Widgets eliminated